cmu-sei/kaiju/README.md

 CERT Kaiju requires the following runtime dependencies:
 - [Ghidra](https://ghidra-sre.org) 9.2+ or 10.0+
 - Java 11+ (we recommend [OpenJDK 11](https://openjdk.java.net/install/))
+- [Z3](https://github.com/Z3Prover/z3) including Z3 Java bindings .jar

+**NOTE**: If you use Linux, installing your distribution's Z3 packages may be sufficient.
+Otherwise, or if you are using Windows or Mac, you will need to manually add the Z3 Java bindings to the correct location in order to use some tools like Ghihorn.
+Please see the "Installation" section underneath "Ghihorn" later in this README.

 **NOTE**: It is also possible to build the extension package on your own and install it.
 Please see the instructions